-2.6.4.1 Extensions of probationary period (stopping the clock) for third-year review and/or tenure adoption of a child, or the illness of an immediate family member (spouse, child, parent, parent-in-law, or domestic partner).
+2.6.4.1 Extensions of probationary period (stopping the clock) for third-year review and/or tenure

+For a tenure-track faculty member, the clock for third-year review and/or tenure may be stopped one time, for one academic year, in the event of the birth of a child, the adoption of a child, or the illness of an immediate family member (spouse, child, parent, parent-in-law, or domestic partner).
 In addition, when faced with other extraordinary adverse circumstances, a tenure-track faculty member may submit to the dean of the faculty a request for a one-year extension of the probationary period.
 Such requests are limited to cases in which there have been reasons beyond the faculty members control resulting in being deprived of the ability and potential to fulfill the criteria in section 2.5.
-The request should include a detailed description of the circumstances thought to warrant such an exception, including necessary documentation (such as medical certification in cases of prolonged illness during the probationary period).
+The request should include a detailed description of the (such as medical certification in cases of prolonged illness during the probationary period).
 Faculty who want to extend the probationary period must consult with their department chair [and/or the dean of the School of Theology] about timing of the stoppage.